Feeling Like Vomiting But Nothing Comes Out: 8 Causes Explained.

 - The pain lasts from minutes to hours and resolves, then recures again.

 Medications are one of the most common causes of gastrointestinal upset.
-Too many medications are capable of causing direct damage to your digestive tract or alter the vomiting center in the brain.
+Too many medications are capable of causing direct damage to your digestive tract or altering the vomiting center in the brain.

 As a result, a single pill can lead to gastritis, nausea, vomiting, or even dry heaves.

 Below, A list of medications that can potentially cause nausea, vomiting, or dry heaves: